 Calculations like the ones presented in the previous section can also be executed from a Graphical User Interface (GUI).
 This makes it easy for the unexperienced user, although learning to use EPIC with the interactive Python interpreter is encouraged.
-The GUI can be launched with the command gui:
+The command to launch the GUI is gui.
+However, starting with version 1.3, you can omit this command.
+Opening the GUI is the default behavior of the script.
+From the terminal, activate your environment and run:

-\$ python epic.py gui
+\$ epic.py

-Optionally, you can use \$ python -W ignore epic.py gui to ignore some warnings that will be issued by matplotlib (this will actually omit all warnings).
+This is equivalent to epic.py gui (but python epic.py might be needed depending on your system).
+Optionally, you can also use \$ python -W ignore epic.py gui to ignore some warnings that will be issued by matplotlib (note that this will actually omit all warnings).
 The following screen will appear: